OpenTranslationBible/open-bible/en-GB/22.Song of Solomon/md/song-of-solomon-05.md

 ## Song of Solomon 5:7

-The watchmen who make the rounds in the city found me,
+The watchmen patrolling the city found me,
 They struck me and wounded me;
-The guards of the walls took my shawl away from me.
+The guards of the walls took my shawl from me.

 ## Song of Solomon 5:8